thi-ng/umbrella/packages/pixel-flow/README.md

 ### Alogrithm description

 The algorithm requires a previous and current frame.
-The flow field is obtained by sampling the current frame at a given `step` distance.
-For each of these sample/grid positions a kernel window is being swept/applied to compute the differences to the previous frame.
-To compute these difference, the previous frame is offset multiple times in both X/Y directions in the `[-displace, +displace]` interval.
-The kernel computes the summed absolute difference for each of these displaced window regions and selects the window with the minimum change.
-The relative (displacement) position of that minimum is the flow vector for that cell, which will then be linearly interpolated to apply temporal smoothing of the field (configurable) and minimize jittering.
+The flow field is obtained by sampling the current frame at a given step distance.
+For each of these sample/grid positions a kernel window (of `2*windowSize+1` pixels) is being swept/applied to compute the differences to the previous frame.
+To compute these differences, the previous frame is offset multiple times in both X/Y directions within the `[-displace, +displace)` interval.
+The kernel computes the summed difference for each of these displaced window regions and selects the window with the minimum or maximum change (depending on mode).
+The relative (displacement) position of that selected window is then used as the flow vector for that cell, which will then be linearly interpolated to apply temporal smoothing of the field (configurable) and minimize jittering.